yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you used an off-line data migration activity in the Azure Data Migration Service to migrate the database data from the on-premises SQL Server database to the Azure SQL database.
+In this task you used an off-line data migration activity in the Azure Database Migration Service to migrate the database data from the on-premises SQL Server database to the Azure SQL database.

 ### Exercise summary <!-- omit in toc -->

 In this exercise you migrated the application database from on-premises to Azure SQL Database.
 The SQL Server Data Migration Assistant was used for migration assessment, and the Azure Database Migration Service was used for schema migration and data migration.

-## Exercise 3: Migrate the application and web tiers using Azure Site Recovery
+## Exercise 3: Migrate the application and web tiers using Azure Migrate: Server Migration

 Duration: 90 minutes

-In this exercise you will migrate the web tier and application tiers of the application from on-premises to Azure using Azure Migrate.
-For Hyper-V migrations, this uses Azure Site Recovery as the migration engine.
+In this exercise you will migrate the web tier and application tiers of the application from on-premises to Azure using Azure Migrate: Server Migration.

 Having migrated the virtual machines, you will reconfigure the application tier to use the application database hosted in Azure SQL.
 This will enable you to verify that the migration application is working end-to-end.

 ### Task 1: Create a Storage Account

-In this task you will create a new Azure Storage Account that will be used by Azure Migrate for storage of your virtual machine data during migration.
+In this task you will create a new Azure Storage Account that will be used by Azure Migrate: Server Migration for storage of your virtual machine data during migration.

 1. In the Azure portal, click **+Create a resource**, then select **Storage**, followed by **Storage account**.